 - Body odour is more noticeable with increased perspiration.

-- Your monthly cycle called menstruation (periods) begins.
+- Your monthly cycle called menstruation (periods) begins and continues until you are about 50.

 Why Is It Happening?

-If the ovum is not fertilised, the lining of blood and mucous membrane passes out of the body through the vagina.
-This is called menstruation (or period) and occurs about 2 weeks after ovulation.
+A rich lining of blood and mucous is built up to nourish a fertilised ovum.
+If the ovum is not fertilised, the lining passes out of the body through the vagina.
+This is called menstruation and occurs about two weeks after ovulation.

-After the period is finished, the cycle continues again through ovulation and menstruation.
+After the period is finished, the cycle continues through ovulation and menstruation.

 Feeling Fresh … Feeling Good!